North Korea fires two short-range missiles, U.S. still open to dialogue

 The JCS official said it does not disclose some North Korean activities to protect its reconnaissance assets based on consultations with the U.S. military.

-Jenny Town, director of 38 North, a U.S.-based website that tracks North Korea, said the latest action appeared “pretty mild.”
+Jenny Town, director of 38 North, a U.S.-based website that tracks North Korea, said the latest North Korea action appeared “pretty mild”.

-“My guess is that it has more to do with the joint exercises than anything else,” she said.
+“My guess is that it has more to do with the joint exercises than anything else,” she said, referring to joint U.S.-South Korean military exercises this month.

 North Korea has continued to develop its nuclear and missile programs throughout 2020 in violation of U.N. sanctions dating back to 2006, helping fund them with some $300 million stolen through cyber hacks, according to independent U.N. sanctions monitors.

-Reporting by Phil Stewart, Idrees Ali, Michelle Nichols, David Brunnstrom, Steve Holland, Matt Spetalnick and Jeff Mason in Washington and Hyonhee Shin in Seoul; Editing by Richard Pullin and Lincoln Feast.
+Reporting by Phil Stewart, Idrees Ali, Michelle Nichols, David Brunnstrom, Steve Holland, Matt Spetalnick and Jeff Mason in Washington, Hyonhee Shin in Seoul and Yew Lun Tian in Beijing; Editing by Richard Pullin and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.